json420/dbase32/doc/design.rst

     =============  ===========  ===========  ===========

-Because D-Base32 is *not* designed to encode arbitrary data, but instead is designed only to encode our well-formed IDs, we're only supporting IDs that are multiples of 40-bits, and we're *not* supporting padding.
+Because D-Base32 is *not* designed to encode arbitrary data, but instead is designed only to encode our well-formed IDs, we're *not* supporting padding.

-Data to be encoded must be a multiple of 5 bytes in length, and ASCII/UTF-8 text to be decoded must be a multiple of 8 bytes in length.
-This strict validation is good in terms of enforcing correctness at higher levels, and it makes the implementation easier, eliminates a lot of potential spots for security goofs.
+Data to be encoded must be a multiple of 5 bytes in length, and text to be decoded must be a multiple of 8 characters in length.

+This strict validation is good in terms of enforcing correctness in higher-level code, and it makes the implementation easier, eliminates a lot of potential spots for security goofs.

 Note on lowercase